-- Sprinkle with oregano to taste and extra virgin olive oil.
+- Sprinkle with herbs and extra virgin olive oil.

-- When the tray is ready, place the iberian secreto on top and place it in the oven at medium heat.
+- When the tray is ready, place the Iberian Secreto on top and place it in the oven.

 - Cook for 30 minutes.
-Once this time has elapsed, remove the tray and turn the ibérico secreto with the help of tongs.
-Never do this with a fork!
-If you do, the meat may lose its juices.
+Once this time has elapsed, remove the tray and use tongs to flip the Ibérico Secreto.

 - It is essential to watch the amount of liquid in the pan.
-If it evaporates from the heat, add more beer and a drizzle of olive oil.
+If it evaporates from the heat to quickly, add more beer and a drizzle of olive oil.

-- Once the secreto and potatoes are ready, remove and leave to rest for five minutes before serving.
+- Once the Secreto and potatoes are ready, remove the pan from the oven and let it rest for five minutes before serving.

-- For plating, add a piece of the secreto and top it with the onion and potatoes; pour a little of the cooking juices over the top.
-Do not forget the bread - the diners will need it!
+- For plating, place a piece of the Secreto on the plate and top it with the onion and potatoes.
+Pour a little of the cooking juices over the top. ¡Buen provecho!

-The garnish for this recipe is potatoes, which will have a unique flavour when mixed with the juices from the ibérico secreto.
-If that's not enough, you can prepare a delicious rice dish or a fresh salad with onions, tomatoes and lettuce.
-Remember that less is more; in this case, you don't need anything more to make the ibérico secreto delicious.
+Here we serve this dish with potatoes and onions, which help soak up the juices from the Secreto as it cooks.
+If that's not enough, you can also prepare a delicious rice dish or a fresh salad with onions, tomatoes, and lettuce.
+Remember that less is more.
+You want the Secreto to shine.

 Cutting the Ibérico Secreto